 A GCSE in a language will enable students to communicate effectively and cope with everyday situations in the country and to gain an understanding of what they see and hear.
-They will have a greater understanding of European culture and how others live.
+They will have a greater understanding of hispanic or francophone culture and how others live.
 They will be able to deliver presentations on a number of topics, produce extended and creative pieces of written work and understand leaflets, signs, correspondence and spoken announcements.

-Visits -
+Visits

-Spanish: A four day residential trip to Barcelona is organised bi-annually.
+Spanish: A four day residential trip to Barcelona is organised bi-ennually.
+The next trip will be in October half term 2026.
 The purpose of the visit is to find out more about Spanish culture, as well as using the target language in real situations and practical conversations with native Spanish speakers.
 During this trip, students get the chance to explore the Ramblas and visit the Barcelona FC stadium.
 Students also get a full day at the Port Aventura theme park (Universal studios) as well as sampling some Spanish tapas one evening.